Surnames: Maddison to Musgrave

 Norman origin, strong northern presence, especially County Durham

-The name seems to have had an important distribution in Yorkshire, the North East and Lincolnshire and the Lake District.
+The name seems to have had an important distribution in Yorkshire, the North East, Lincolnshire and the Lake District.
 Robert Mowbray was the name of a powerful Norman Earl of Northumbria.
 The name derives from Montbrai in Normandy.
 The Vale of Mowbray is the name of the broad vale around Northallerton and Thirsk that links the Vale of the Tees to the Vale of York.
 Mowbray Park is the name of the city centre park in Sunderland.

 In 1881 there were 1,370 people called Mowbray in the Great Britain census of that year of which 244 resided in Scotland.
 Their numbers in the North of England were 354 in Durham; 129 In Yorkshire; 84 in Lancashire; 42 in Northumberland and 11 in Cumberland.
-The rest were more thinly spread across the Midlands and South.
+The rest were more thinly spread across the midlands and south.

 Border Reiver family Westmorland surname

 The surname Musgrave comes from Cumbria, or at least that part of Cumbria formerly known as Westmorland, where we find a place called Musgrave.
 The place-name means the grove where mice lived and the first owner of the surname will have originated from this place.
 Musgrave was an important surname in the days of Border warfare, when the Musgraves were allied to the English Crown.
-Musgraves were often appointed as wardens of the marches, responsible for maintaining law and order in the Border zone.
+Musgraves were often appointed as wardens of the Scottish Border marches, responsible for maintaining law and order in the troubled Border country.

 ‘Arise, arise my little Musgrave,